Mushroom-Daemon/doks/content/docs/3_psych_triggers/value.md

   robots: "" # custom robot tags (optional)
 ---

-This is a part of logical justification.

-But it's a specific niche about it… proving the value of the product.
-It's a thing.

-You want the prospect to feel like they are getting value.
-You do this by educating the prospect--showing them honest comparisons with other similar products.

-You buy a Mercedes emotionally, but justify the purchase logically with its technology, safety, and resale value.
-Hell, I've done this with girlfriends… every time.

-No matter how much money you have, you want to know you're getting good value.

-It seems like this is about educating them to the value of your product.
-This is equivalent to lowering its price.
-They find value in that education--knowing stuff.
-It feels good.
-And people will pay for it.
-If I knew more about the welts, would I care?

-EDUCATION

-If your customer doesn't know if they're buying the product at the right price, you aren't communicating effectively.

-You need to educate them to all the inherent value of the product that may not be apparent to the casual observer.
-So, if you're gonna use jargon--tell them what that means.
+* When we buy, it's an emotional decision, but we have to be able to justify that cost
+* I do this with girlfriends.
+I stick with them because of some underlying emotional need... but I do a good job of explaining to myself why it's a good idea when the doubt creeps in
+* Proving the value of your product is a great way to provide that justification
+* **You want them to feel like they're getting their money's worth**
+	* To do this, educate them
+	* It feels *good* to know stuff about whatever you're buying
+	* You're essentially lowering the price... because they get a little lesson as well (welts? what do i know about... )
+	* Show honest comparisons with other products
+		* The product may be an abstraction.
+Like, not other pinball devices, but other entertainment devices (or transit or whatever)

+Can you...
-The goal: to demonstate, by example, that the product you are offering will, in the long haul, give more value than any other choice possible.
-Period.
+* Show that your product will, in the long haul, give more value than any other choice possible, period.
+* How can you make it seem like as much of a bargain as possible?

+### Extras
-In print, attract readers with a lower price model, then sell them the expensive one.
-Do the opposite in person.
+* in print, attract with a cheaper model, then upgrade. do the opposite in person.

-You have a pinball set.
-It costs $600.
-Compare it to other entertainment devices.

-  • Offer truthful comparisons with other products
-  • Possible savings
-  •  Educating your reader to the intrinsic value of your product is equivalent to lowering its price, or at a minimum providing greater value

-This also ties into greed.

-People like to get more than they think they deserve.
-They buy things they don't need because they're a bargain.
-(It's like the FREE thing...
-Do I need to include this?) this takes advantage of GREED/AVARICE

-If you take something people want, and suddenly lower the price, they will buy it. (no reasoning required).

-Show the delux model, then the basic for way cheaper.
-COMPARE AND CONTRAST.

-MAKE YOU PRODUCT SEEM LIKE A MUCH AS A BARGAIN AS POSSIBLE--EVEN IF IT'S VERY EXPENSIVE.
-This evokes greed/hoarding/whatever.